This post contains affiliate links. Please see our disclosure policy.

 FAQs:

-Yes, double and bake in a 9×13 pan.
+Yes, you can double and bake in a 9×13 pan.
 Start with a similar bake time as in the recipe card below, adding a few minutes more at a time as needed.
+If halving, bake in a standard size loaf pan or a 6-inch round pan.
+Start with 14 minutes and add time as needed.

 How do I get crackly tops on my brownies?

-Whisking the eggs into the melted butter & sugar for a few minutes adds air to the batter and dissolves the sugar, which creates that crinkly effect on top.
+Whisking the eggs & sugar together for a few minutes dissolves the sugar, which creates that crinkly effect on top.
+My Brown Butter Brownies use this same method!

 Are these brownies fudgy?